Saturday, March 15, 2008

 "Yep."

-"Well, you said she'd call you right at four.
+"Well, you said it'd call you right at four.
 You have it pegged."

 I laughed.
 "Yep, you're right."
 But I don't wanna go.
 I just wanna stay here and chill.